 Acne and dark spot treatment – 7 months

-What is the best acne spot treatment for dark skin?
+What is the best product for dark acne scars?

 How to get started with acne scar treatment today

-Acne scars can be a frustrating reminder of painful and annoying breakouts, which are often even more difficult to resolve than the acne lesions themselves.
-Trying to determine which treatment options are the best for your skin type and skin tone can feel overwhelming, and it’s important to ensure that appropriate acne scar treatments are selected in order to prevent unwanted side effects such as hyperpigmentation or keloid scarring, particularly for patients with darker skin tones.
-For that reason, it is always recommended to consult an experienced board-certified dermatologist, such as Dr. Michele Green in NYC, for acne scar treatment.
-At her private dermatology office in Manhattan’s Upper East Side neighborhood, Dr. Green offers a variety of acne scar treatment options, including chemical peels, laser treatments, subcision with fillers, and microneedling, to guarantee optimal results.
+Acne scars can be a frustrating reminder of painful and bothersome acne breakouts, which are often even more challenging to treat than the acne lesions themselves.
+With an abundance of acne scar treatment options on the market, it can be hard to know what the best treatment is for your specific skin type, skin tone, and acne scars.
+Patients with darker skin tones must be especially careful in selecting appropriate acne scar treatments to avoid unwanted side effects, such as hyperpigmentation or keloid scarring, especially for patients with darker skin tones.
+Therefore, it is always advisable to consult an experienced, board-certified dermatologist, like Dr. Michele Green, for acne scar treatment.
+At her private dermatology practice in Manhattan’s Upper East Side, Dr. Green provides a variety of acne scar treatment options, including chemical peels, laser treatments, subcision with fillers, and microneedling, to help you achieve beautiful, radiant skin that lasts.

-Dr. Green is a board-certified cosmetic dermatologist with over two decades of experience expertly treating patients of all different skin types and skin tones from around the world for their acne and acne scars, among various other skin conditions.
-She is consistently voted as one of the best dermatologists by New York Magazine, Castle Connolly, The New York Times, and Super Doctors for her dedication to her patients and expertise.
-To schedule a consultation with Dr. Green and find out more about how you can safely and effectively get rid of your acne scars once and for all, please call our New York City-based dermatology office at 212-535-3088 or contact us online today.
+Dr. Green is a board-certified cosmetic dermatologist with over twenty-five years of experience in expertly treating patients of all skin types and tones from around the globe for acne, acne scars, and other skin conditions.
+She is consistently recognized as one of the top dermatologists by New York Magazine, Castle Connolly, The New York Times, and Super Doctors for her dedication to her patients and expertise.
+Dr. Green takes a holistic approach and embraces a less-is-more philosophy regarding rejuvenation, customizing each patient’s treatment plan to suit their specific concerns and personal aesthetic goals best.
+To schedule a consultation with Dr. Green and discover how you can safely and effectively eliminate your acne scars for good, please call our New York City-based dermatology office at 212-535-3088 or contact us online today.

 Related Topics